IsaacCavallaro/BeatTheBlues/README.md

 ## What problem does BeatTheBlues solve?

-- The first aim of Beat the blues is to help beginning musicians learn 12 bar blues variations in all twelve keys.
+- The first aim of BeatTheBlues is to help beginning musicians learn 12 bar blues variations in all twelve keys.

 - The second aim of the app is to help beginning musicians decide what to practice in a given session.
 In short, alleviate decision fatigue.

 - Finally, the app can track/save and load the progress of the users.

 ## Target Audience